szabgab/dancer-spa-book-source/manuscript/hello-world-spa.md

 testing for an exact match is already problematic.
 The majority of the content is JavaScript.
 We might be interested in the outcome executing this JavaScript code, but we are certainly not interested in the exact layout of this code.
 In the more generic case when you check if a page contains all the necessary data, you do exactly that.
 Check if it contains.
-You don't check exact matchin.
+You don't check exact matching.

 So here too we replaced the exact matching with a piece of code that checks if a certain HTML snippet can be found in the response.
 For this we use the `index` function of Perl that will return the location of the second string in the first string or will return